How to Report Rental Income on a US Tax Return

 #1.
 S Corporations

-S Corporations report their overall income and expenses on the Federal Tax Return called the 1120S.
 However, if renting properties to the tenants is not the “main business” for the S Corporation, then it may need to report the “Rental Income” using an additional form known as the Form 8825.
-An S Corporation reports all its Rental Income and relevant expenses on this form.

 #2.
 C Corporations